-We all hear the news about climate change as well as the weird and sometimes disastrous weather patterns that seem to be news events almost every day in some part of the world.
-I guess it’s worse for me in the sense that I can actually remember when it was cold in the winter and hot in the summer.
-I find that’s not always the case anymore and the temperatures here in New Jersey sometimes seem like they’re 60-something degrees almost all year round.
+We all hear the news about climate change as well as the weird and sometimes disastrous weather patterns that seem to happen almost every day in some part of the world.
+It used to be cold in the winter and hot in the summer.
+That’s not always the case anymore and the temperatures here in New Jersey sometimes seem like they’re 60-something degrees almost all year round.
 I may be exaggerating, slightly, but the weather has changed.
-When I hear some weather guy reporting that the temperatures in September were the warmest ever recorded for the month, and that they’ve broken the record now 5 out of the last 7 years, we have to admit that global warming is having an effect, don’t we?
+When I hear some weather guy reporting that the temperatures in September were the warmest ever recorded for the month, and that they’ve broken the record now seven out of the last seven years, we have to admit that global warming is having an effect, don’t we?
+But sometime that effect is bad winter storms, and you need to prepare by winterizing your home.

-That’s one reason I finally opened my wallet and got the ball rolling on getting a new front door along with a storm door!
-I was finally ready after freezing my rear end off for several years to pull the cord and fix it.
-I’m sure it will pay off in keeping us warmer and saving on our heating bill, enough to make me feel really foolish that I didn’t do it before now.
+That’s one reason I finally opened my wallet a few years ago and got the ball rolling on getting a new front door along with a storm door!
+I was finally ready (after freezing my rear end off for several years) to pull the cord and fix it.
+It has paid off in keeping us warmer and saving on our heating bill, enough to make me feel really foolish that I didn’t do it sooner.

 Having said all that, the fact is that winter is almost here and it will be cold and probably snowy and windy as usual in the northern parts of the country.
 If you live in a different area, you probably don’t have as much of a harsh climate to worry about, but there will still be some things that you need to do to prepare for the weather change.
 Keeping up with maintenance helps to prevent bigger, and more expensive problems later.
 So here are the things I suggest you do right now to winterize your home so that you aren’t caught off-guard when the weather huffs and puffs and tries to blow your house down!